Upgrading and University Preparationufv.ca/upgrading

 Students who do not meet course prerequisites will be given permission to register in courses based on their previous education, assessment results (if necessary), and their goals.

-The AUG is available to eligible students to help pay required fees and related costs.
-For information about the AUG, contact the UUP Instructional Assistant on your campus or Student Financial Aid Services at 604-864-4601 in Abbotsford or 604-702-2618 in Chilliwack.
+The Adult Upgrading Grant (AUG) is available to eligible students to help pay required fees and related costs.
+For information about the AUG, contact the UUP Instructional Assistant on campus or Student Financial Aid Services at 604-864-4601 in Abbotsford or 604-702-2618 in Chilliwack.

 ABE courses are scheduled according to the UFV timetable.
-During the fall and winter semesters, courses are offered in Abbotsford, Chilliwack, Hope, and Mission.
+During the Fall and Winter semesters, courses are offered in Abbotsford, Chilliwack, and Hope.
 Summer semester courses are offered in Abbotsford and Chilliwack.
-Go to the Timetables section of the UUP website to see the UUP timetable, or contact the UUP Instructional Assistant on a campus near you (see above) for more information.
+Contact the UUP Instructional Assistant on campus (see above) for more information.

 |COMP 061||Fundamental Computer Studies||1.5|